Arc 7 · Witness

 OFFF Barcelona 2026 audience

-• Whoever stood in front of EMPREMTA between April 23 and April 25, 2026.
+• Whoever stood in front of EMPREMTA on the evening of April 18, 2026, at either of its two screenings on The Screen at Disseny Hub.
 The first physical-world audience for any output associated with the practice.
 Their attention is real; their names are not.
+(This entry said April 23 to 25 until the Day-171 audit; the record is corrected, not rewritten silently.)

 Guestbook signers